 To really get to know UNCSA you should plan a campus visit by attending an Open House or scheduling a campus tour.
 Admissions staff are happy to answer questions and show you around.

 All applicants to UNCSA are required to audition or interview with arts faculty.
+Audition and interview dates are listed on the Admission link for each arts school.
 Admission is based on demonstrated talent, achievement and career potential.
 Faculty members of the arts program to which the applicant is applying assess these areas at the audition and/or interview.
 The dean and faculty of each arts school set performance standards and levels of achievement for their professional training program.

 Find out additional information using the following links: